djalbat/occam-ide/README.md

 ### Terms

 * The Occam IDE is **not** free software.
-* It can be used *only for personal use and if not for profit*, otherwise you must contact the author and arrange payment.
+* It can be used *only for personal use and if not for profit*, otherwise you must contact the author.
 * You cannot re-use the source code for any reason, even if only for personal use and if not for profit; or even if you have paid to use it otherwise.

 ## Contact